hibernate/hibernate-validator/README.md

 There are more build options available as well.
 For more information refer to [Contributing to Hibernate Validator](http://hibernate.org/validator/contribute/).

+### Build on JDK 9

+To build Hibernate Validator with JDK 9, export the following environment variable:

+    export MAVEN_OPTS="-addmods java.annotations.common,java.xml.bind"

+Then the build can be started like this:

+    mvn clean install -DdisableDocumentationBuild=true -DdisableDistributionBuild

+The documentation and distribution modules are known to not work on Java 9 for the time being, hence they need to be excluded.
+Also the integration tests on WildFly will fail on Java 9 currently, hence this "integration" module is excluded automatically when building on JDK 9.

 ## Continuous Integration

 The [official Continuous Integration service for the project](https://hibernate-validator.ci.cloudbees.com/) is hosted at CloudBees.